StarRocks/starrocks/docs/administration/stargo.md

 This topic describes how to deploy and manage StarRocks clusters with StarGo.

 StarGo is a command line tool for multiple StarRocks clusters management.
-You can easily deploy, check, upgrade, downgrade, start and stop multiple clusters through StarGo.
+You can easily deploy, check, upgrade, downgrade, start, and stop multiple clusters through StarGo.

 ## Install StarGo